 Skills this farm has to teach:

 The following skills are being offered by this farm.
 While you’ll get exposure to many of these areas, it is likely that not all will be covered.
 Apprentices will work to identify the skills they want to develop through a learning plan with the host farm.
+The apprenticeship includes an in-depth manual that focuses on these various aspects of fibre farming and textile production.
+The apprentice is encouraged to dive deeper into these areas during the apprenticeship.

 |fibre farming / Raising sheep||dying / processing wool|